o2346/auditor/configservice/README.md

   --regions "$regions"
 ```

-Thus Compliance-Satellite relationships are supposed to be established.
+Thus Compliance-Source relationships are supposed to be established.
 In case of completion, visit Management Console of the Compliance accunt, navigate to AWS Config in us-east-1.
 Select 'Aggregated view' on the left pane and review what's up.

-### Deploy a rule 'required-tags' to the Satellite accounts(which resides on $ouid)
+### Deploy a rule 'required-tags' to the Source accounts(which resides on $ouid)

 ```
 ./cloudformation.sh create-stack-set --stack-set-name required-tags \